frankkahl/wav2mp3/README.md

            mono or stereo
        - IEEE_FLOAT:
        	 - 32, 64 bit float, mono or stereo
+   - Meta data in a potentially present LIST chunk with format-type INFO are transferred to ID3 tags
+     REMARK: Storing meta data in a LIST-chunk of format INFO is the standard but poorly used.
+             Instead storing meta data in an "id3 "-chunk seems to be the unofficial but de-facto standard supported by the majority of the software, including the Windows Explorer!
+	     => planned to support transfer of "id3 "-chunks in version 1.1.0
 2. Compiling from sources
    - uses C++ 17 Standard
    - requires VS 2017 under Windows (tested with MSVC 19.16.27030.1) and